-Information isn't just a part of the community — it IS the community.
+Information isn't just a part of the community.
+It IS the community.

 We are living through a quiet redefinition of what it means to belong somewhere.
 The town square has moved.
 The water cooler conversation has migrated to Slack threads, Twitter spaces, and Discord servers that never sleep.